nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:

-1. The _Result Display_ will show the list of ingredients including each ingredient's name, its ingredient's level and the amount needed for the ingredient to reach its pre-determined default level.
+1. The _Result Display_ will show a list of ingredients that the user should restock, including each ingredient's name, its ingredient's level and the amount needed for the ingredient to reach its pre-determined default level.

 {Example outcome screenshot to be added later}